tylerdonovan369/CodefyApplication/README.md

 # CodefyApplication
-In this repository, there are programs detailing competency in the concepts of Arrays, 2D Arrays, ArrayLists, Recursion, and Inheritance
+In this repository, there are programs detailing competency in the concepts of Arrays, 2D Arrays, ArrayLists, Recursion, and Inheritance.

 Arrays: Found in ArrayOps.java
 2D Arrays: Found in MatrixArrayFun.java